I will show you how to unclutter the look of your open shelves with 3 great display tips!

 Last week I made a little day trip down to Indianapolis to do some decorating with my sister…Can you imagine a day more fun than that?!
 She and her husband bought and renovated their home about a year and a half ago, and she wanted to focus on decorating some of the areas in her house that were still, well, undecorated.
-The area we chose to focus on on that particular day was the open shelves next to her fireplace.
-Open shelves can be tricky, so I thought I’d share with you how to style open shelves for an uncluttered look.
+The area we chose to focus on on that particular day was the open shelving unit next to her fireplace.
+Open shelves can be tricky, so I thought I’d share with you some ideas on how to style open shelves for an uncluttered look.

 * Sources for most of the items we used to decorate are at the bottom of this post!